anoma/namada/documentation/spec/src/base-ledger/governance.md

 ## Off-chain protocol

 ### Create proposal
-A CLI command to create a signed JSON rappresentation of the proposal.
+A CLI command to create a signed JSON representation of the proposal.
 The JSON will have the following structure:
 ```
 {
   content: Base64<Vec<u8>>,